Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 The spec is maintained in public by people who work very close to firmware and platform security.
 That includes fwupd maintainers, CPU vendor engineers and independent security researchers.
-You can go and read the document, discuss it and point out problems.

 The code side lives in fwupd.
 Many Linux distributions already ship fwupd for firmware updates.
-The same tool can now also score a host.
-There is no special proprietary scanner.
-You just run a standard command on a standard system.
+The same tool can now also be ran for security assessment.

 fwupd collects information from several places.
 It reads what the firmware publishes, it checks TPM capabilities and measurements, it inspects parts of